Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 93 lbs 8 oz.; 56 in. - Rathbun Reservoir, Appanoose County, June 2012 - Larry Sparks, Mystic, IA

 The bighead carp comes from the big rivers of China (Yangtze and Huang Ho) so it has adapted well to the Mississippi and Missouri Rivers.
-Using gill rakers to filter plankton and detritus the bighead carp can easily adapt to various environments.
+Using gill rakers to filter plankton and detritus, the bighead carp can easily adapt to many environments.
 Both young and adults prefer the lower reaches of tributary streams and overflow waters in the river floodplain.
-Large concentrations of bighead carp have been seen in the tailwaters of several impoundments.
+Large groups of bighead carp have been seen in the tailwaters of several impoundments.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.